SuhailKider/suhail-kider-portfolio/README.md

 ## About Me

-I am a dynamic individual with a strong foundation in cybersecurity.
-Currently pursuing an HND in Cybersecurity, I thrive in environments that foster continuous innovation and practical learning.
-My self-learned skills in filmmaking, video editing, and graphic design add a creative dimension to my technical expertise.
-I am eager to gain hands-on experience and make a meaningful impact in the cybersecurity profession.
+I am an aspiring cybersecurity professional with an HND in Cybersecurity.
+I focus on identifying and analyzing security risks and vulnerabilities to protect organizations and individuals.
+With a strong background in cybersecurity and practical experience, I work to keep information systems secure and reliable.

 ## Certifications